benso87/DIY-Entry-Signals/README.md

 Choose settings for the Price Moving Average Ratio & Percentile.
 This calculates the ratio between a source price and moving average over a lookback period.
 This was also created by The_Caretaker, and it is a free and open source indicator.
 This section allows the user to choose price source, lookback, PMAR length, and moving average type.

+DMI/ADX:
+Choose settings for the Directional Movement Index and the Average Directional Index.
+This shows which direction the price is moving by comparing prior highs and lows and calculating a positive directional movement and a negative directional movement.
+The average of the positive and negative movements is used to plot the ADX line.

 Long/Short Conditions:
 Choose which indicators will be used to determine entry signals, as well as some options for each indicator that is included.